Adding avocado to your breakfast can help you feel full longer, improve digestion, regulate blood sugar levels, and provide energy for the whole day.

 Improve digestive health

-Helps keep you full longer
+Helps you feel full for longer.

-Regulate blood sugar
+Regulate blood sugar levels

 Providing sustainable energy